ashkevron-g/Riipen2026/README.md

 I wanted to keep polishing and reviewing and testing.
 I always saw more places things could be more efficent.
 The deadlines helped me find the right balance between optimizing and progressing through the project.

 ## How to Navigate the Repo:
+My main contribution for the capstone project was creating the 'Data Management.docx' document.
+Input from my team helped me decide what was key information, and how best to format things for our dashboard analytics.
+It lead to my creating the 'Consulting Data Dictionary.xlsx'.
+This, along with the cleaned up dataset, was the jumping off point for my team.
+'Riipen certificate.pdf' is the certification of my completion of this capstone project.

 ## Privacy/Client Note:
 The data we were given was anonymized from the start.